btrettel/blastersim/to-do.md

 - Upload Windows BlasterSim to malware scanner to check.
 - Check that Windows BlasterSim works in Wine to make sure it doesn't require extra libraries.
 - Valve opening time, valve poppet model using pressures from CVs
-    - Find what you saved on valve opening profiles.
+    - Find what you saved on valve opening profiles/valve characteristic curves.
+    - Have ability to model valve internals by getting pressures from other control volumes?
+Then you could model the movement of poppets and whatnot.
+You'll need some way to handle the "valve profile" or whatever it's called: relationship between poppet location and flow cross-sectional area.
 - Time step estimate?
     - <https://www.spudfiles.com/viewtopic.php?p=391877#p391877>: > So I try to pick a time step intelligently.
 I first make a very crude guesstimate of muzzle energy.
 That gives me a (crude estimate of) muzzle velocity.
 I then assume constant acceleration and determine how long it would take a projectile to clear the muzzle.
+    - Minimum of multiple time scales?

 ***

+- Use linters including fortitude
 - Plunger head motion bounds (lower and upper) (plunger impact)
     - Lower is not necessarily zero.
     - Use forcing to set x_min and x_max?
 Make how far the force extends out depend on `dt`.
 You'd have to track energy lost to this forcing for the energy balance and also the estimate of plunger impact energy.